build notes

 winspell

-The Windows build, by default, uses the native Windows spellchecker, although, in Windows 10, that doesn’t seem to work so well in contexts unimpaired by monolingualism.
+The Windows build, by default, uses the native Windows spellchecker.
+Be warned that, in Windows 10, that doesn’t seem to work so well in contexts unimpaired by monolingualism.
 Alternatively, #define NOSPELL.

 Building